revbayes/revbayes.github.io/tutorials/binomial/index.md

     }

-In addition to the weight of the move, this move has another argument, ‘delta‘.
-The argument ‘delta‘ defines the width of the uniform window from which we draw new values.
-Thus, if ‘delta‘ is large, then the proposed values are more likely to be very different from the current value of $p$.
-Conversely, if ‘delta‘ is small, then the proposed values are more likely to be very close to the current value of $p$.
+In addition to the weight of the move, this move has another argument, `delta`.
+The argument `delta` defines the width of the uniform window from which we draw new values.
+Thus, if `delta` is large, then the proposed values are more likely to be very different from the current value of $p$.
+Conversely, if `delta` is small, then the proposed values are more likely to be very close to the current value of $p$.

-Experiment with different values for ‘delta‘ and check how the effective sample size (ESS) changes.
+Experiment with different values for `delta` and check how the effective sample size (ESS) changes.

-There is, a priori, no good method for knowing what values of ‘delta‘ are most efficient.
-However, there are some algorithms implemented in `RevBayes`, called *auto-tuning*, that will estimate good values for ‘delta‘.
+There is, a priori, no good method for knowing what values of `delta` are most efficient.
+However, there are some algorithms implemented in RevBayes, called *auto-tuning*, that will estimate good values for `delta`.

 Scaling move
 ------------